--The Octopre has 48V phantom power switches on each channel whereas 48V phantom is globally switched in and out on the LE.
+- The Octopre has 48V phantom power switches on each channel whereas the 48V phantom is globally switched in and out on the LE.

--The Octopre has line in and out connections on 25 pin D-sub connectors whereas the Octopre LE has them on balanced 1/4" jack sockets (both have XLR inputs for mics)
+- The Octopre has a line in and out connections on 25 pin D-sub connectors whereas the Octorpe has them on balanced 1/4" jack sockets (both have XLR inputs for mics)

--The LE has a word clock out connector as well as word clock in - the Octopre only has word clock in.
+- The LE has a word clock out connector and word clock in - the Octopre only has a word clock in.

-The Octopre will provide an extra eight inputs into the system but, because the Octopre LE has D/A conversion, it will provide an extra eight inputs and outputs simultaneously.
+If deciding between the two models for purchase, one thing you may wish to consider is that the Octopre will give you an extra eight inputs to your system but because the Octopre LE has D/A conversion it will give you an extra eight inputs and outputs simultaneously.
 You may want the extra outputs to route signals to a mixing desk.